 We are a national Australian law firm.
 Your POA that you are building online is prepared for your State or Territory.

 Your spouse automatically holds both your Enduring and Medical POA in the first instance.
 If your State does not allow for substitutes (Victoria, Qld or Tasmania) then you have no other choice.
 In the other States, you can name your own substitutes if mum and dad can no longer look after each other.

 While your Enduring POA looks after money, property and wealth, your Medical POA deals with your body.
-Who looks after you, when you can’t?
+Who looks after you, when you cannot?
 The government, retirement home or doctors?
 Should they control your body?
 Do you trust your family more?
 If so make a Medical POA (Power of Guardianship and Medical Treatment Decision Maker).

 Wife trapped in a retirement facility?

 Our client had a wife.
 She is trapped in a high-end aged care facility.
 She had Alzheimer’s Disease.
 Our client wanted to get her out.
 The home said he had no right to touch or move a person.
 Not even a wife.
 He rang me in tears.
 I told him to go home and get the Medical Power of Attorney.
 He got it.
 The retirement facility saw it.
 He got his wife out.

 Our client’s wife was in hospital.
 The doctors were ‘behaving like Gods, not doctors’.
 Our client presented the Medical POA.
 And he moved her to another hospital.
 There was nothing the doctors could do.

 The Medical POA allows you to appoint loved ones.
 If you lose mental capacity then they decide your: